Why the GoPro or DJI camera can lose files

-There are many reasons that files can be lost on a GoPro, or any camera.
-Most reasons are operator error, or a accident with a camera.
+There are many reasons that files can be lost on a GoPro, DJI, or any camera.
+Most commonly they are operator error, or a physical accident with a camera.
 Fortunately, actual camera errors are rare.
-The memory chip can fail, but the most common chip related issue is a fake memory chip.
+The memory chip can fail, but sadly, the most common chip related issue is a fake memory chip.

 Accidental deletion or formatting

 to the memory chip.
 As you may have read elsewhere on this website, GoPros do not save files sequentially, but typically interleaved high and low resolution.
+When a video is deleted, the location of each fragment is also lost, so 'undelete' will not work.
 For this reason, most other recovery programs fail.
 They find the file start but then read 'rubbish'.

-The GoPro is an incedibly robust camera, but there are limitaions.
+The GoPro / DJI camera are incedibly robust cameras, but there are limitaions.
 Sometimes a serious accident can cause the camera to stop recording before the video has been finalised.
 The process of finalising is when the moov atom is created and added to the video file.
 The moov atom contains the location of every frame (video and audio).
 In order to recover the video all this meta data has to be created from scratch.
 The forensic version of GPR will often do this.
 Sometimes, though for very critical videos it is necessary for CnW to do some manual tweaking.
 Please contact us if this required.

 Fake memory chips